Shreeja-AirMetro/Github-Notes/Paper-Writing/In-network computing idea.md

 - Self-learning and inferencing: in SAN, both the network and/or user UE can utilize semantic- annotated data arrived at the network and/or received by the user equipment to automatically train suitable ML models.
 The network and/or UE can also infer possible (causal or logical) relations between different semantic annotations as well as syntax in different network systems and protocols.
-- Self-evolving and adapting: SAN allows network and UE to identify unrecognizable and/or unknown semantics and automatically infer the possible relations between the unknown data combination, patterns, and behaviour with existing semantics.
+- Self-evolving and adapting: SAN allows network and UE to identify unrecognizable and/or unknown semantics and automatically infer the possible relations between the unknown data combination, patterns, and behavior with existing semantics.
  - Network abnormal/disaster discovery and recovery: in SAN, the network is able to identify unusual data traffic patterns, relations, syntax, and rules and can therefore support automatic discover and alarm of network abnormality and disaster.
 SAN also allows network operators to automatically correct the abnormal data traffic or routing paths based on the pre-identified or pre-trained rules.